 The minimalistic design of this keyboard is perfect for gamers who travel or have little space on their desk.
 If you play Warzone, as an example, you won’t need a keyboard any bigger than the ANNE PRO 2.

 One of the most notable features of the ANNE PRO 2 is that it can operate both wired and wirelessly, though wired is the preferred choice due to the keyboard’s fairly small 1900 mAh battery.
 When idle, the keyboard can last for up to four weeks, whereas when in full use, it lasts just 8 hours.

 The ANNE PRO 2, is also a step up from the original ANNE PRO.
 Some core improvements include the inclusion of an on/off switch, better battery life, stronger Bluetooth connection, and easier switching between multiple devices.

-On the downside, it doesn’t come with a wrist rest, which can be an issue for some gamers who suffer from RSI or another wrist-related conditions.
+On the downside, it doesn’t come with a wrist rest, which can be an issue for some gamers who suffer from RSI or another wrist-related condition.